 A Thoughtful, Creative Design

-Our downtown park has been planned by renowned urban park planner Ken Smith, and represents an inviting realization of available space.
-With areas for relaxing and playing, concerts and performances, as well as an increase in room for our farmer's market, the park design is thoughtful and creative.
-Imagine walking the sweeping promenade on a beautiful day and feeling connected to nature and to your community.
+Build Our Park has arrived with conceptual designs for the downtown park through a longterm process that has involved significant community input, guidance from the City of Harrisonburg, contributions from urban park planner Ken Smith, and the work of the Harrisonburg Downtown Renaissance Design Committee, including Randy Seitz, Adam Steiniger, many others.
+The conceptual designs represent an inviting transformation of available space where our community can come together.
+With areas for relaxing and playing, flexible facilities for performances and events, as well as an expansion for the farmer's market, the park design is thoughtful and creative.
+Imagine strolling around the park's path on a beautiful day and feeling connected to nature and to your community.

 The City of Harrisonburg is located in the Shenandoah Valley region of Virginia, approximately two hours equidistant from Washington D.C. and Richmond.
 With a population of just over 50,000, the City is one of the largest municipalities in the Valley and twelfth largest in the State.
 Harrisonburg is also the county seat of Rockingham County.
 Harrisonburg’s large German, Brethren, Mennonite, Hispanic, African American, Asian, and Eastern European ethnic populations provide unique cultural diversity to the region.